Castle Bytham: Castle

 Overlooking the village is an 11th-century Norman castle mound.
 The site of the castle in Saxon times was owned by Morcar, also known as Morkere, who was the brother of Ealdgyth, wife of King Harold.
-The castle, which gave its name to the village, was built soon after the Norman conquest and was given by the Conqueror to his half brother Odo, Bishop of Bayeux and Earl of Kent; it was later owned by William le Gros, 1st Earl of Albemarle, and passed to the family of Coleville.
+The castle, which gave its name to the village, was built soon after the Norman Conquest of 1066, and was given by the Conqueror to his half brother Odo, Bishop of Bayeux and Earl of Kent; it was later owned by William le Gros, 1st Earl of Albemarle, and passed to the family of Coleville.
 During the First Barons' War it was occupied by William de Forz, 3rd Earl of Albemarle aided by William d'Aubigny, Sir Richard Siward, Henry de Hastings and William de Hastings..
 In 1221, after a siege, the castle was captured by Henry III with the help of Hugh de Mortimer and William de Warenne, 5th Earl of Surrey and restored to its lord, the former rebel William de Coleville.

+In the 14th century the castle was occupied by the Earls of Hereford and in 1394 the children of John of Gaunt’s son Henry Bolingbroke (later to become King Henry IV), including his eldest son Henry who was to become Henry V the victor of Agincourt, came to live at the castle with their grandmother Joan, the dowager countess of Hereford.

 The castle was burnt in the 15th century during the Wars of the Roses.
 In the 16th century John Leland described remnants of the castle: "yet remained great walls of buildings".

+1961 air crash

+At lunchtime on Wednesday 1 February 1961 Jet Provost 'XN460' crashed near Cabbage Hill.
+Pilot Officer IF Mitchinson of Grove Park, London, parachuted to Scottlethorpe, four miles away.
+He had flown from RAF Syerston.
+Fire engines from Cottesmore, Oakham and Corby attended.
+Ian Francis Mitchinson, of Somertrees Avenue, was the son of Francis John Mitchinson.
+He attended St Joseph's College, Upper Norwood and West Ham College of Technology.
+He joined the RAF in October 1959, and passed out of RAF Jurby in May 1960.
+As a Flight Lieutenant, aged 37 in 1975, he died in Gibraltar.